ammo414/PoliticalCoding/README.md

 ## Political Coding

-A project to ingest congressional data from the Library of Congress's API and political news from Perignon's News API.
-The intent is to then contrast the topics of interest for these two groups to find descrepancies.
+Is there a difference in what senators and representatives are discussing in congress and what is being discussed in the news?
+The best way to answer that is by collecting immense amounts of data from both sources, classifying topics, and comparing the overall landscape of what each group is discussing.

-Uses Airflow to load data daily into a PostGreSQL database (SQL connection is still a to-do).
+This is a project to ingest congressional data from the [Library of Congress's API]([https://api.data.gov/docs/developer-manual/]) and political news from ~~Perignon's News API~~. a Google News rss feed. and to classify topics with a [pretrained Huggingface model](https://huggingface.co/poltextlab/xlm-roberta-large-english-legislative-cap-v3), We use Airflow to load data into a PostGreSQL database daily, which will then be connected to a [superset](https://superset.apache.org/) instance for analysis.

 ~~EDIT: Because my Perignon trial expired, this project is on hold.~~